HangarOrg/defaults/README.md

   * arteria/django-background-tasks for prototypes/demos, where the added cost/complexity of a real job queue isn’t worth the effort.
 * Search:
   * Postgres full-text for commodity search
-  * ElasticSearch where search is a core component, or where Postgres fails
+  * Elasticsearch where search is a core component, or where Postgres fails